 - Essay B: Why Stanford?

-- Optional Question 1: Think about times you’ve created a positive impact, whether in professional, extracurricular, academic, or other settings.
+- Optional Short-Answer Question: Think about a time in the last few years when you’ve created a positive impact, whether in professional, extracurricular, academic, or other settings.
 What was your impact?
 What made it significant to you or to others?
-(You can share up to three examples—up to 1,200 characters, or approximately 200 words, for each example.)
+(Up to 1,200 characters, or approximately 200 words, for each example.)

 Click here to read our analysis